-(10) Follow sustainability policies and procedures specified in part 523 throughout the procurement.

-(b) The contracting officer shall:

-(1) Ensure that acquisition planning and market research are performed for all acquisitions.

-(2) Ensure that the contract file contains a copy of the approved acquisition plan.

-(c) Applicability.
-With the following exceptions, all acquisitions, including orders and BPAs, require written acquisition plans.
+- (10) Follow sustainability policies and procedures specified in part 523 throughout the procurement. - (b) The contracting officer shall: - (1) Ensure that acquisition planning and market research are performed for all acquisitions. - (2) Ensure that the contract file contains a copy of the approved acquisition plan. - (c) Applicability.
+All acquisitions exceeding the SAT, including orders and BPAs, require written acquisition plans.

-(1) When awarding a single IDIQ contract or a BPA for a specific requirement and agency, an acquisition plan will be developed for the base contract.
+(1) When awarding a single IDIQ contract, an acquisition plan will be developed for the base contract.
 The resulting orders should be covered by and reference the same acquisition plan.

-(2) Oral plans.
+(2) When awarding a BPA for a specific requirement and agency, an acquisition plan will be developed for the base contract.
+The resulting orders should be covered by and reference the same acquisition plan.